d-lynch95/Portfolio-1-GreatOceanRoadsters/README.md

 - The aria-label for the nav menu was formatted using information from [Acede-web](https://www.accede-web.com/en/guidelines/rich-interface-components/hamburger-menu/)

  - I received help on the bug related to the form method attribute from 'Sean Young Alumni' on slack.

+ - I also received help from the following slack users for minor bugs or style changes inc21, Tatiana Ruffo, Dave T and I received a lot of help and advice from my mentor Gareth McGirr

 <!--
 ## Other General Project Advice